Cervator/KubicArk/README.md

 #### Using SA in Jenkins

+TODO: This is outdated, probably refer to the scripts / Logistics then also need to doc the bucket setup

 If the created service account is meant to be used in Jenkins for automatically interacting with a target Kubernetes cluster in a job do the following as well: